UGRWO-Sampling for COVID-19 dataset: A modified random walk under-sampling approach based on graphs to imbalanced data classification: Conclusion and future works

 RO-Sampling is simple, but it increases the possibility of over-fitting.
 SMOTE uses linear interpolation for sampling generation, and new samples fall on the line segment connected by two neighbors.
-It does not expand the space occupied by the minority class data, and also changes the original data distribution of the minority class data, and also does not change the original data distribution of the minority class.
-When generating synthetic samples, RWO-Sampling tries to keep the minority class data distribution unchanged while aiming to expand the space occupied by the minority class data.
+It does not expand the space occupied by the minority class data, changes the original data distribution of the minority class data, and does not change the original data distribution of the minority class.
+When generating synthetic samples, RWO-Sampling tries to keep the minority class data distribution unchanged while expanding the space occupied by the minority class data.
 Thus it has high generalization capability and performs well on imbalanced data classification.
-RWO-Sampling does not generate synthetic samples around the mean point of the real minority class data through random walk model, since it also tends to increase the likelihood of over-fitting, but the proposed method has attempted to find solutions for these problems.
-Therefore, by means of the KNN method, the UGRWO-Sampling tends to create artificial samples around the mean since by eliminating the impact of noise or outlier samples, new samples will be generated around the mean.
-Also, in comparison with RWO-Sampling, this method is less likely to increase the probability of over-fitting, and it has high generalizability.
-Due to the use of the KNN method for the proposed method and being aware of the fact that KNN would fail on a large scale, the proposed method would have a quite weak performance on large-scale.
+RWO-Sampling does not generate synthetic samples around the mean point of the real minority class data through the random walk model since it also tends to increase the likelihood of over-fitting, but the proposed method has attempted to find solutions for these problems.
+Therefore, using the KNN method, the UGRWO-Sampling tends to create synthetic samples around the mean since by eliminating the impact of noise or outlier samples, new samples will be generated around the mean.
+Also, compared to RWO-Sampling, this method is less likely to increase the probability of over-fitting, and it has high generalizability.
+However, due to the use of the KNN method for the proposed method and being aware that KNN would fail on a large scale, the proposed method would have a quite weak performance on a large scale.